 Tutorials will provide a platform for students to solve any problems relating to the contents of the lecture

-Case study includes preparation of presentation and report.
+The case study includes the preparation of a presentation and a report.
 Students should make critical literature reviews cooperatively about risk assessment and management cases.